clhurlbut/readmeGenerator/README.md

   - [Questions](#Questions)

   ## 💽 Installation
+   `npm init`
-   `npm init` `npm install inquirer`
+   `npm install inquirer`

   ## 💻 Usage
-   Run the following command at the root of the project and answer the following questions. `node index.js`
+   Run the following command at the root of the project and answer the following questions.
+   `node index.js`

   ## ➕ Features
    Node.JS, ES6

   ## 💾 Tests
-   undefined

   ## 🧑‍🤝‍🧑 Contributing
-   none

   ## 💖 Credits